ResultadosDigitais/elastic-opencensus-exporter-go/README.md

 # elastic-opencensus-exporter-go

-The `escensus` package provides an exporter for sending Opencensus stats and traces to Elastic.
+The `escensus` package provides an exporter for sending Opencensus stats (not implemented yet) and traces to Elastic.

 ## Install